 2012-2013 GCER Distinguished Visitor Series

-The innaugural program features three distinguished economists who will spend time in the Department during the 2012-13 academic year.
+The inaugural program features three distinguished economists who will spend time in the Department during the 2012-13 academic year.

 Associate Professor of Economics at Northwestern U, is one of the rising stars in the profession.
-He is known for is research on the macroeconomic implications of credit market frictions.
-Professor Lorenzoni will visit the department during the week of April 15-19 where he will present his latest research in the Macroeconomics workshop, and will meet with faculty and students.
+He is known for his research on the macroeconomic implications of credit market frictions.
+Professor Lorenzoni will visit the department during the week of April 15-19 where he will present his latest research in the Macroeconomics workshop and will meet with faculty and students.